sriggie/Parallex---Scrolling-/README.md

 Make your changes and commit them: git commit -m 'Add some feature'.
 Push to the branch: git push origin my-branch-name.
 Open a pull request on the original repository.
-License
-The project is licensed under the MIT License.
-Feel free to use and modify the code according to your needs.